 What are the global perspectives on a marketing career?

-Choosing the right concentration within an online marketing degree in the Northeast involves considering your career goals and market demand.
-Popular concentrations include digital marketing, data analytics, and social media strategy.
-According to the U.S. Bureau of Labor Statistics, marketing analyst roles are projected to grow by 10% from 2022 to 2032, especially in urban centers like Boston and New York.
+Choosing the right concentration within an online marketing degree in the Northeast depends largely on your career goals and industry trends.
+Popular concentrations include digital marketing, data analytics, brand management, and social media strategy.
+According to the U.S. Bureau of Labor Statistics, Northeast states like New York and Massachusetts have a high demand for digital marketing professionals with analytics skills.